tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 8 (DuFr).md

 **(Thursday, September 3rd, 2020; in Taelgar, mid-morning April 12th to mid-afternoon April 12th)**

 The session begins on the road, at the edge of the mountains, with the party contemplating their next move.
-After some discussion of the relative merits of trying the front door, or searching in the mountains for a back door, either over the cliffs or via the hidden exit from the [[Dwarven outpost]] marked on [[Riswynn]]’s maps, the party decides to try the mountain route.
+After some discussion of the relative merits of trying the front door, or searching in the mountains for a back door, either over the cliffs or via the hidden exit from the [[Dwarven Outpost (Raven's Hold)|dwarven outpost]] marked on [[Riswynn]]’s maps, the party decides to try the mountain route.
 Heading east, the party aims for a mountain valley just to the west of [[Raven's Hold]], hoping to find a route through or over and thus avoid the plains of cursed insanity vines encountered by [[Ander Charmheart]] to ill effect.

 Riswynn's map of the Dwarven outpost:
 ![[Raven Hold Dwarves.png]]